Louis Lewandowski: Contribution to Jewish liturgical music

 Lewandowski's principal works include: "Kol Rinnah u-Tefillah," for cantor; "Todah ve-Zimrah," for mixed chorus, solo, and organ; 40 psalms, for solo, chorus, and organ; symphonies, overtures, cantatas, and songs.
 During Lewandowski's life the issue of whether an organ should be part of a synagogue service was one of major contention.
 Lewandowski advocated communal singing and the organ was essential to facilitate this.
 Eventually organs became commonplace in synagogues around Europe, hence the popularity of "Todah ve-Zimrah".
 Lewandowski's writing is notable for incorporating the strict four-part harmony of church music with ancient cantorial modal melodies.

 Lewandowski's music today

 Today Lewandowski's music forms a central part of the synagogue service in Reform, Liberal, Conservative and Orthodox communities.
-It is sung across the world from Europe to Australia and America to South Africa.
+Several of his compositions were added to Samuel Alman's supplement when he edited The Voice Of Prayer And Praise in 1933 introducing Lewandowski's music to the UK.
+This helped to spread his music across the British empire and his music is now sung across the world from Europe to Australia and America to South Africa.
 Most Orthodox synagogues refrain from a mixed choir or instrumental music, and hence much of this music has been arranged for a capella male choir.
 Even in communities without choirs one can hear the melodies of Lewandowski either chanted by the cantor or in a communal unison.